Cranberry Baseball League

 Special Circumstances

-Section D: Postponements for any other reason may be made only with the approval of the commissioner.
+Section D: Postponements for any other reason may be made only with the approval of the President.
 Failure to obtain approval will result in a forfeit by the team.
-The commissioner may grant a waiver in the case of extenuating circumstances.
+The President may grant a waiver in the case of extenuating circumstances.
 [Back To Top]

 Length Of Games

-Section E: All Saturday, Sunday, and holiday single games shall be scheduled for seven innings.
-Weekday games and doubleheaders shall consist of seven innings.
-An 8-Run Mercy Rule shall be in effect in both games of a double-header and all games played under lights.
-Under the mercy rule, the game will end and a win will be awarded when the home team is ahead by at least 8 runs after 4 1/2 innings or behind by at least 8 runs after 5 complete innings.
+Section E: All regular season games shall be scheduled for seven innings.
+An 10-Run Mercy Rule shall be in effect for Double Header games.
+Under the mercy rule, the game will end and a win will be awarded when the home team is ahead by at least 10 runs after 4 1/2 innings or behind by at least 10 runs after 5 complete innings.
+If the visiting team expands to the lead to 10 or more runs in the top half of any inning from the 5th inning and after, the home team must bat in the bottom half of the inning.
 Teams should attempt to play beyond seven innings in the event of a tie unless halted by darkness, curfew, or inclement weather.
 Playoff games shall be played the prescribed number of innings.
-If interrupted by weather or darkness, they shall be completed from the point of interruption on the next scheduled playoff date, if so directed by the commissioner.
+If interrupted by weather or darkness, they shall be completed from the point of interruption on the next scheduled playoff date, if so directed by the President.
 The team trailing in score at the time of suspension may elect to waive this provision and accept the score as it stands.
 [Back To Top]

 Forfeits